soundpress/RulesOfNYC/docs/c19/index.rst

 4) E-Payment.

 E-Payment.
-A feature of a licensed E-Hail App that
+A feature of a licensed E-Hail Application that is either Dispatch and Pay or Hail and Pay.

-1) Allows passengers to pay for Taxicab or Street Hail Livery fares through the E-Hail App;

-2) Is limited to fare, tip, tolls, and any fee charged to the passenger by the E-Hail App; and

-3) Integrates with the Technology System and meets all security standards as established in 35 RCNY § 66-24 and 35 RCNY § 78-21.

-E-Payment does not include payments through Digital Wallet Applications which pass payment data to the Technology System, do not receive fare information from the Technology System, and do not modify or edit the amount to be paid.

 Electronic Communication Device means any portable or hands-free electronic device able to do any of the following: